How Much Is My Life Insurance Policy Worth?

 State governments may offer to cover these expenses through Medicaid, but doing so opens the door for the individual’s home to be taken away after they pass away.
 Through the Medicaid Estate Recovery Program, the government can file a claim on an individual’s estate to collect assets such as leftover money, a home, investments, vehicles, and anything else of value.
 This means that people’s homes and other assets can be taken away instead of going to beneficiaries when they die.

 Luckily, there are ways to avoid a nursing home from taking your house.
 Here’s everything you need to know about how they collect and ways to hold onto your assets if you or someone you know requires nursing home care.
+As always, if you have questions about your specific situation, speak with atrusted legal and/or financial advisor.

 Can a Nursing Home Take Your House?